dtzxporter/DTZxPorterLanding/_tools/laura.md

 - 3.01 - Squashed bugs with animations, 99% are now exportable.
 Support delta keyframes.
 - 3.02 - Full support for Evil Within 1.
 Animation fixes and improvements.
 - 3.03 - Support for spline compressed animations, animation bug fixes.
+- 3.04 - More animation fixes.
+Support for exporting converted wav/flac audio files from EW1.